About NARUC

 Track: Accounting & Rate Design

 NARUC Professional Development Course providing an introduction to utility accounting and ratemaking.
 Taught by Bill Steele.
-This course is part of the Accounting and Ratemaking Track of Professional Development courses and is preparation for NARUC Rate School.
+This course is part of the Accounting and Ratemaking Track of Professional Development courses and is recommended preparation for NARUC Rate School.

 How to Read and Analyze a Rate Case (102)